byui-cse/cse251-course/week12/prepare.md

 In this example, the goroutine `fibonacci()` will place values in a channel.
 The main function will use a `for range` statement to go through each value in the channel.

 Note that the goroutine `fibonacci()` closes the channel when it is finished.
-This is important for the `for range` statement in main.
+This is important for the `for range` statement in main as the `for` loop would not know when the channel is finished being used.

 ```go
 package main